Welcome Guest, click here to register

 A Southern Classic

-Pure Cane Sugar, Water, Tomato Paste, Honey, Brown Sugar, Mustard (white vinegar, mustard seed, white wine, garlic, salt, sugar, xanthan gum, spices, natural flavor, citric acid, turmeric, annatto), Cider Vinegar, Onion, Garlic, Spices, Salt, Citric Acid, Capsicum Oil
+Pure Cane Sugar, Water, Tomato Paste, Honey, Brown Sugar, Dijon Mustard (water, mustard seed, vinegar, salt, white wine, citric acid, turmeric, tartaric acid, spices), Cider Vinegar, Garlic Powder, Onion Powder, Salt, Citric Acid, Spices, Capsicum Oil

 This is the easiest pulled pork to make and very good If you like a sweet barbecue style.
 For my preference for less sauce, I only used half a jar for a 4lbs piece and still needed to reduce the sauce after the meat was done.